 Oily skin tends to respond well to products that are noncomedogenic, including lightweight gels, lotions and serums.

-Ingredients suitable for oily skin type include Vitamins A and C, green tea, oats, collagen, elastin and keratin.
+The best masks for oily skin contain ingredients suitable for oily skin type include Vitamins A and C, green tea, oats, collagen, elastin and keratin.

 Those with oily skin may also benefit from antibacterial or anti-inflammatory ingredients, such as oats, green tea and vitamin A, which can help reduce the risk of acne breakouts.